Galloway Flowers

 What you’ll need;

-• Prepared hyacinth bulbs.
-‘Prepared’ means the bulb has been exposed to cold so they’re ready to grow early in the year
+• 'Prepared' Hyacinth bulbs.
+‘Prepared’ means the bulb has been exposed to cold in storage.
+These bulbs cost a little more but worth it as they’re ready to grow & flower early in the season, when you need it most.

 • A glass vase or jar